project-chip/connectedhomeip/examples/tv-app/android/App/common-api/README.md

 ## Intents

-The supported intents are defined under the `com.matter.tv.app.api.MatterIntentContants`.
+The supported intents are defined under the `com.matter.tv.app.api.MatterIntentConstants`.
 This helper class defines the relevant intents used while interacting with the Matter app agent service.
 This includes the android permission strings to as well as command and attribute intent fields to be used.